colin-gourlay/sundown-sessions/src/content/artists/i/ist-ist/index.md

 editorialSummary: >
   IST IST create brooding post-punk driven by hypnotic rhythms, atmospheric guitars and commanding vocals.
 artist_page: true
+lastReviewed: 2026-07-13
 ---

 ## About

+IST IST are a Manchester post-punk band known for brooding basslines, austere electronics and commanding live performances.
+Their records, including Architecture, The Art of Lying and Protagonists, carry the tension of classic northern post-punk while keeping the writing direct, modern and emotionally charged.

 ## External Links